2010 | 2011 | 2012 | 2013 | 2014

 Nov.
 19 - For the first time in the university's history, the Wheeling Jesuit University volleyball team wins the NCAA Division II Atlantic Region Championship and advances to the NCAA's Elite Eight.

 Dec.
 13 - President Beyer & Athletic Director Danny Sancomb announced rugby will return to WJU in 2012 after an 18 year hiatus.

 Dec.
 20 - Rev. George F. Lundy, S.J., WJU's sixth president (2000 - 2003), died at age 64 after suffering a stroke.

 August - Rev. Jim O'Brien marks 50 years at WJU.
 O'Brien is the longest-serving Jesuit in the university's history.

 Aug.
-20 - Wheeling Jesuit says it will leave the West Virginia Intercollegiate Athletic Conference (WVIAC) and joins the newly formed Mountain East (athletic) Conference.
+20 - The university will leave the West Virginia Intercollegiate Athletic Conference (WVIAC) and joined the newly formed Mountain East (athletic) Conference.
 The conference change takes effect for the 2013-14 academic year.

 Sept.
 24 - The Lundy Lounge is dedicated in the Acker Science Center in memory of sixth president Rev. George F. Lundy, S.J. who served from 2000-2003.

 Oct.
 23 - Plans are announced to establish the Mount de Chantal Conservatory of Music at Wheeling Jesuit University.